upcmd/updocs-content/logs/c0114_vvvvv.md

     self: final context exec vars:

     (*core.Cache)({
+      "jerry": "this is jerry in global",
       "tom": "this is tom in global",
-      "jerry": "this is jerry in global"
+      "up_runtime_task_layer_number": 0
     })

     caller's vars to task (subtask1)::
     (*core.Cache)({
+      "jerry": "this is jerry in global",
       "tom": "this is tom in global",
-      "jerry": "this is jerry in global"
+      "up_runtime_task_layer_number": 0
     })

       located task-> 2 [subtask1]: